 A passion for dance suddenly struck in my late teens.
 This joy opened up invitational roles to dance in the first Visions of the Wild Festival variety show, dance and act in the San Francisco Poet’s Experimental Theater, and act in the independent film Precarious.
-Precarious has been translated into four languages and won ten awards.
+Precarious has been translated into four languages and won over twenty awards.

 I love this elemental medium, this practice of blending earth with water and baking it with fire to hold air.